Promote your business by advertising in this article. Contact us for more information.

 I’ll start with Davagh Forest, which is hidden in a rural area not far from Cookstown, Co.
 Tyrone.
 You will see many reviews and information on this forest from NI Explorer and Walk NI, which is where I found information on this hidden gem in the North of Ireland.

 I went there with a friend as we both wanted a long forest trail, and this one did not disappoint.
-Following from the carpark we followed the longest walking route that would lead roughly 12km around the forest, and would include the treat of hiking to a mountain cairn.
+From the carpark we followed the longest walking route that would lead roughly 12km around the forest, and would include the treat of hiking to a mountain cairn.
 Unfortunately with forest operation we didn’t make it to the cairn, but we still enjoyed everything the trail had to offer.
 The terrain in Davagh forest changes from gravel and stone to muck and bog, so be prepared.

 This is an inviting walking trail, passing through tall dense trees with beautiful mountains and countryside all around.
 The further you go into the forest, the higher you go, and views start to appear all around you making it hard not to stop and take them all in and, of course, grab a photo opportunity (which we took plenty advantage of!).